-- Expand on-campus housing to create a more vibrant livinglearning campus, with a goal of providing housing for a minimum of 65% of total eligible students; - Flexibly plan and allocate future housing inventory to meet the most pressing campus needs; - Align housing strategy with regional goals that are focused on addressing housing shortages and reducing environmental impacts (e.g. reduction in commuter vehicular trips to and from the campus); - Seek to redevelop older, lower density areas in addition to developing infill housing sites to optimize land usage; - Develop faculty and staff housing to remain competitive with peer academic institutions in attracting top talent; - Expand and enhance campus services, programs and amenities to support a growing residential community on campus; and - Accommodate up to two additional undergraduate residential colleges to meet the needs of a growing student population.
+- Expand on-campus housing to create a more vibrant livinglearning campus, with a goal of providing housing for up to 65% of total eligible students; - Flexibly plan and allocate future housing inventory to meet changing campus needs and consider residents proximity to academic and research programs; - Align housing strategy with regional goals that are focused on addressing housing shortages and reducing environmental impacts (e.g. reduction in commuter vehicular trips to and from the campus); - Seek to redevelop older, lower density areas in addition to developing infill housing sites to optimize land usage; - Develop faculty and staff housing to remain competitive with peer academic institutions in attracting top talent; - Expand and enhance campus services, programs and amenities to support a growing residential community on campus; and - Accommodate up to two additional undergraduate residential colleges to meet the needs of a growing student population.